-EERE expects to make a total of approximately \$8 million to \$10 million of federal funding available for a new award under this FOA, subject to the availability of appropriated funds.
-EERE anticipates making one (1) award under this FOA.
+EERE expects to make a total of approximately \$27 million of federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
+EERE anticipates making approximately 7 - 24 awards under this FOA.
 EERE may issue one, multiple, or no awards.
-An individual award may vary between \$8 million and \$10 million.
+Individual awards may vary between \$0.5 million and \$10 million.